candidtim/hnewsfetch/README.md

 # Hacker News Top Stories for the terminal

-This simple script fetches latest top stories from [Hacker News](https://news.ycombinator.com/) and displays them in the termial's standard output.
+This simple tool fetches latest top stories from [Hacker News](https://news.ycombinator.com/) and displays them in the termial's standard output.
 For example, combined with "cowsay" it looks like:

 ![hnfetch](https://raw.githubusercontent.com/candidtim/hnewsfetch/gh-pages/img/hnfetch.png)